sinbad/StevesUEHelpers/ReadMe.md

 You can use most of the features without doing anything else, but certain features require some additional setup, see below.

-## Usage

-### Widgets

-Many features are contained in new widget types, which can be created directly in UMG Design mode.

-TODO: specific tutorials on new widget types.

-### Game instance subsystem
+## Game instance subsystem

-In order to track stateful things like the current input mode for each player, there is a custom `GameInstanceSubsystem` called `StevesGameSubsystem`, which you can tap into anywhere in Blueprints by searchign for it:
+In order to track stateful things like the current input mode for each player, there is a custom `GameInstanceSubsystem` called `StevesGameSubsystem`, which you can tap into anywhere in Blueprints by searching for it:

 ![Game Instance Subsystem](./Resources/gameinstance.png)